 Bateman’s routine puts particular emphasis on a youthful appearance, with multiple scrubs, peels, and moisturizers; and indeed it is exfoliation and skin-cell turnover that keeps your skin looking younger and healthier, but how do we get there from here?
 What should a good exfoliation routine look like?
 Where do you even start?

-In this post, I’ll be breaking down some of the things that can keep us looking younger: AHAs, BHAs, LHAs, and azelaic acid.
+In this post, I’ll be breaking down some of the things that can keep us looking younger: AHAs, BHAs, and LHAs.